bryceeppler/day-trading/README.md

 2. Build the image `docker build -t ms_your_service .`
 3. Run the image `docker run -p 8000:3000 ms_your_service`
 4. Send a GET request to http://localhost:8000/ to verify your service is working and port forwarding

+Accessing the user interface
+---
+1. Wait about 1 minute after starting the all dockers.
+2. Go to a browser and go to http://localhost:3000/
+3. Login or create a user